Our vision is a world at peace, beginning with the Middle East. #prepareforpeace

 When we live and act in a way that releases our personal potential for good, we are bringing this mastery into our relationships with others and our interactions with our larger communities.

-We would care for ourselves, one another, and the earth in a way that releases the unlimited potential for renewal, transformation, and healing.
+We care for ourselves, one another, and the earth in a way that releases the unlimited potential for renewal, transformation, and healing.

 How Change Happens Collectively